vuejs/eslint-plugin-vue/docs/rules/no-arrow-functions-in-watch.md

 ## :book: Rule Details

-This rules disallows using arrow functions to defined watcher.The reason is arrow functions bind the parent context, so `this` will not be the Vue instance as you expect.([see here for more details](https://vuejs.org/api/options-state.html#watch))
+This rule disallows using arrow functions when defining a watcher.
+Arrow functions bind to their parent context, which means they will not have access to the Vue component instance via `this`.
+[See here for more details](https://vuejs.org/api/options-state.html#watch).

 <eslint-code-block :rules="{'vue/no-arrow-functions-in-watch': ['error']}">